Caring for Dogs Before and After Surgery

 - Serious Chronic and Acute Pain, and Surgery

-Also see Pain Control in Dogs and Cats for a good overview of the different types of medications available.
+Also see Pain Control in Your Dog and Cat for a good overview of the different types of medications available.

 Your vet may be interested in Options for Analgesia in Dogs, by L.A.
 Wetmore, a comprehensive article on current pain management techniques before, during and after surgery.
 Available to veterinarians at www.ivis.org.